mrkamel/map-reduce-ruby/README.md

 end
 ```

-How to run automate running the mappers and reducers in sequence, depends on
+How to automate running the mappers and reducers in sequence, depends on your
-your background job system.
-The most simple approach is e.g. to track your
+background job system.
+The most simple approach is e.g. to track your mapper
-mapper state in redis and have a job to start your reducers which waits up
+state in redis and have a job to start your reducers which waits up until your
-until your mappers are finished.
+mappers are finished.

 That's it.